 Several hundred yards away stands the badly damaged Huaca del Sol.
 The largest adobe building in the world, it was constructed with an estimated 140 million bricks.

 Between the two huacas lies a flat area containing the foundations of hundreds of rooms dedicated to a variety of industrial, religious and residential uses.
-Archaeologists are currently excavating the buildings, which have been used as the model for the site museum now under construction.
+Archaeologists are currently excavating the buildings, which have been used as the model for the excellent site museum which can - and should be - visited along with the archaeological site itself.

 Huaca Esmeralda, in a dodgy district between Chan Chan and Trujillo, is a two-tier Chimu platform in poor condition and best visited with a knowledgeable guide.